GarethFromWales/NerfedButtons4Wow/docs/index.md

 ## Installation

 1. Disable SuperMacros addon if you have it installed.
-Super Macros has lots of issues with caaching of macros which make it really difficult to work out what macro code you are actually running at any time.
-Best to disable it if you plan to us NerfedButtons.
+SuperMacros has an issue with caaching of macros which make it really difficult to work out what macro code you are actually running at any time.
+Best to disable it if you plan to us NerfedButtons, at least for the time being until I can work out a fix.
 1. Download the latest version from https://github.com/GarethFromWales/NerfedButtons4Wow/archive/refs/tags/v1.0.zip
 1. Open the zip file and drag the folder NerfedButtons4Wow-1.X to your TurtleWow/Interface/Addons folder
 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow